cuongbuoi/ecom-mcp/README.md

 ### Available Scripts

+- `npm run build` - Build the project for use with MCP clients
 - `npm run cli` - Test and debug your MCP server in the terminal
 - `npm run dev` - Start the server in development mode (stdio transport)
 - `npm run dev:sse` - Start with SSE transport